yehaha9876/gitlab/doc/administration/geo/disaster_recovery/index.md

 To bring a new secondary online, follow the [Geo setup instructions][setup-geo].

+### Step 6.
+(Optional) Removing the secondary's tracking database

+Every **secondary** has a special tracking database which is used to save the status of the synchronisation of all the items from the **primary**.
+As you already promoted the secondary you don't need that data anymore so you can consider removing it with the command:

+    ```
+    sudo rm -rf /var/opt/gitlab/geo-postgresql
+    ```

 ## Promoting secondary Geo replica in multi-secondary configurations

 If you have more than one secondary and you need to promote one of them we suggest you to follow